Receiz / FAQ

 No. Existing originals stay valid.
 Upgrade affects what you can attach and do on new or updated records.

-Can I start on Premium and move to Pro later?
+Can I start on Authorship or Business and move up later?

 How fast does access update after checkout?